 In addition to our supply costs, we incur costs such as renewable energy credits ("RECs"), ancillary services charges, ISO fees and, in some markets, transmission costs, which we estimate and incorporate into the pricing of our offered contracts.
-To the extent our estimates are incorrect, we may incur costs that we are unable to pass along to our customers.
+To the extent our estimates are different from actual costs, we may incur costs that we are unable to pass along to our customers.